ngctnnnn/ngctnnnn.github.io/site/posts/computer-vision-for-leukocyte-prediction-2.md

 For ease of visualization, we draw two small circles.
 Our task is to help the computer determine where the center of one of the two circles is.
 Pay attention to the circle highlighted in blue and you will see that they have a smaller radius than the radius of the green circle.
-We have estimated the radius distance of the blue circle to be r = 20 pixels.
-So, for each pixel that is said to be the edge (with the image on the edge being colored both blue or green), then proceed to draw a new circle with the center at the position in the cell under consideration - call x = position_row position and y = column_position.
-After obtaining the three values of x, y and r, the two values a and b can be deduced easily as follows:
+We have estimated the radius distance of the blue circle to be `r = 20 pixels`.

+So, for each pixel that is said to be the edge (with the image on the edge being colored both blue or green), then proceed to draw a new circle with the center at the position in the cell under consideration - call `x = position_row position` and `y = column_position`.

+After obtaining the three values of **x**, **y** and **r**, the two values **a** and **b** can be deduced easily as follows:

 ```python
 PI = 3.14159265358979323846264338327950